kieranknowles1/LivingPlanet/readme.md

 ## Configuration

 Config variables that you may want to change are located in `variables.tf`.
-These are not sensitive and can be safely committed to version control.
+These are not sensitive unless stated otherwise, and can be safely committed to source control.
 See the comments in the file for more information.

 ## Deployment